 Co-Director, Producer, Editor

 Betsy is a Brooklyn-based writer and filmmaker.
-Her producing, directing and editing credits include short pieces for the websites of the Code Liberation Foundation, the Working Families Party, and Carnegie Hall, video letters for the television show Blue's Clues, and short films that have played at the Seattle and Chicago International Film Festivals.
-In 2005, she completed ‘do, a documentary on how people feel about their hair that received completion funding from the New York State Council on the Arts via the Brooklyn Arts Council Community Arts Regrant Program.
+Her producing, directing and editing credits include short videos for Swing Left, the New York Women's Foundation, the Dodo, the Muscular Dystrophy Association, the Working Families Party, and Carnegie Hall, video letters for the television show Blue's Clues, and episodes for the Mobilize Podcast.
+Her first film, 'do, was a documentary on how people feel about their hair that received completion funding from the New York State Council on the Arts via the Brooklyn Arts Council Community Arts Regrant Program.
 Betsy earned her BA at Stanford and her MFA at NYU.
 She has also taught sound recording and documentary filmmaking at NYU and Brooklyn College, and has worked as a location sound person on dozens of movies and television shows, including The Daytrippers, The Good Wife, The Sopranos, and Elementary.
-She recently founded the creative studio Rustle Works with her husband Damon Holzborn, and she blogs at www.bigwaah.com.
+In 2014, she founded the creative studio Rustle Works with her husband Damon Holzborn.
+More info about her work can be found at betsynagler.com.

 Selina Lewis Davidson